 The content of your job advert is vital to find and reach out to top talent.
 Establishing the right job title, keywords and even length all helps to ensure you are reaching the right candidates and keeping their attention.
 For example, WaveTrackR’s annual report for 2020 on industry trends (taken from key recruitment data across the network) found that the preferred average length for job adverts is 200-300 words, although that did vary depending on the industry.
 Too long and you risk losing the candidate’s interest, too short and you might not include enough detail.
 Keywords are vital – if you fail to use a keyword that candidates are using to search with, either within a job board or in Google, your job might not make it onto their list.
 This is important for both job title wording and the main content of the job advert.

 Using a talent attraction tool such as WaveTrackr that offers an easy-to-view dashboard showing the comparison of your job board performances can be incredibly useful.
 Being able to access information such as the number of applications received in comparison with posted jobs or hires, which job board brings you the most hires, or the rate of hires among all applications received all adds to a recruiter’s recruiting arsenal – and right now, we need every weapon at our disposal.

-Find these and more insights on WaveTrackR’s 2020 Recruitment Trends Report.
+Find more insights on the latest WaveTrackR’s Recruitment Trends Report.